BerndiVader/MythicSkriptAddon/readme.md

 Change the level of the ActiveMob: set level of {_am} to 10

 ### set owner of activemob %activemob% to %entity%
-### set owner of activemob %activemob% to %string%
+### set owner of activemob %activemob% to %string% by uuid
 Change the owner of the ActiveMob eighter by %entity% or by UUID in String format.

 ### set kills of activemob %activemob% to %number%